-21 MR. CLARKE: Thank you for that.
-And I would 22 further suggest we have a single editor for all the 23 policies to make these -- the language more or less 24 uniform in compliance with our, you know, legal 25 advice.
+MR. CLARKE: Thank you for that.
+And I would further suggest we have a single editor for all the policies to make these -- the language more or less uniform in compliance with our, you know, legal advice.

-CHAIRMAN OLSON: Okay.
-Good question about telephonic.
+1 CHAIRMAN OLSON: Okay.
+Good question about 2 telephonic.
 3 Okay.
 Other comments, questions?
 4 (None.)
 5 COMMUNITY ENGAGEMENT COMMITTEE 6 CHAIRMAN OLSON: Okay.
-We'll move on to mark 7 -- talk about and possibly mark up where needed Community Engagement.
-8 9 MS. CASH-CHAPMAN: So the purpose of the 10 Community Engagement Committee is to do a few things.
-It's really to increase transparency, 11 communication, public interest, and functions here 12 at the airport both within the airport community 13 and the St. Johns County Community.
-And so what I 14 15 would like to see is anyone that wants to be a part 16 of it come and be a part of the meetings.
-17 And when you read in here about voting and things like that, that is purely meant for voting within the meeting to bring the recommendation to the board.
-So within the membership, or the community engagement committee, I would like to see it kind of broken down into three different areas.
+We'll move on to mark 7 talk about and possibly mark up where needed 8 Community Engagement.
+9 MS. CASH-CHAPMAN: So the purpose of the 10 Community Engagement Committee is to do a few 11 things.
+It's really to increase transparency, 12 communication, public interest, and functions here 13 at the airport both within the airport community 14 and the St. Johns County Community.
+And so what I 15 would like to see is anyone that wants to be a part 16 of it come and be a part of the meetings.
+17 And when you read in here about voting and 18 things like that, that is purely meant for voting 19 within the meeting to bring the recommendation to 20 the board.
+So within the membership, or the 21 community engagement committee, I would like to see 22 it kind of broken down into three different areas.
 23 One to be communication, one for events, and 24 one for community outreach.
-And when I say that, I 25 mean for communication I'd like to see something -- and ultimately will come from the board, but it would take it off of our plate to do it, but it would -- whether it be a newsletter or something that we can put out for the public.
+And when I say that, mean for communication I'd like to see something -- and ultimately will come from the board, but it would take it off of our plate to do it, but it would -- whether it be a newsletter or something that we can put out for the public.

-5 There has been a lot of misconceptions between 6 the airport staff and management and tenants and 7 with the county.
-And so we could do some things beyond just our meetings that would get the word 8 9 out to people or debunk some of these myths that we 10 hear so often, I think that it would be really beneficial.
-And if we can have people from the 11 airport community and from St. Johns County working 12 on that together and then bringing it forward to us 13 as a board to approve to send out, I think that 14 would be beneficial.
-15 something to invite those people to the airport to get them involved.
+There has been a lot of misconceptions between the airport staff and management and tenants and with the county.
+And so we could do some things beyond just our meetings that would get the word out to people or debunk some of these myths that we hear so often, I think that it would be really beneficial.
+And if we can have people from the airport community and from St. Johns County working on that together and then bringing it forward to us as a board to approve to send out, I think that would be beneficial.